zach-weav/HoneyPi/README.md

 - Create Dashboard
     - Navigate to Dashboards -> New Dashboards -> Import
     - Import custom dashboard __Honeypi-Grafana-Dashboard.json__ located [Here](Dashboard)

-## Usage

-HoneyPi is a portable, lightweight, intrusion detection system (IDS).
-Users may use the device to monitor threat actor behaviors on their network.

 ## __Ethical Notice__